 I always try to talk to Mary.
 I hate how unfriendly people are around where I live, so I make a point of talking to people when I’m out.
 It’s my little protest.
 And I just think it’s right to be friendly.
 However, I’m actually pretty shy and easily intimidated.
 So when I run into someone like Mary I have to work up the nerve just to say “hi” and ask how it’s going.
 I don’t always make it.
 I feel like she’s so fiercely determined not to look at you and keep her mouth set in a straight line because she doesn’t want anyone to talk to her.
 But if I don’t even try to talk to her, I’m convinced that she thinks it’s because I’m a stupid, fat cow who thinks she’s to good to talk to a person like her.
 Which right there is a good demonstration of why it’s not healthy to try to put yourself into the head of a stranger.
 You’re just making crap up.
 Continue reading “Mary the Grocery Store Lady and Me, Me, Me!”

 I came across this poem today and thought – yes, that’s it.
 For a long time, I figured that the point of this life was just to live through it well enough to reap a reward when you died.
 Continue reading “Late Fragment by Raymond Carver”

 My husband wouldn’t want me telling you this, but I’m sitting here waiting for water to heat up on the stove so my girls can take a bath.
-Because the water heater broke last week and we don’t have money to get the people at SmartlyHeated to fix it.
+Because the water heater broke last week and we don’t have money to fix it.
 It joins the washer, dryer, 6 car tires, van, sedan, kindle, 3 DVD players, dishwasher, computer and 4 kitchen chairs that have broken … Continue reading Am I Still A Good Person if I Can’t Pay the Bills?